karoldus/Simpton_PBL4_22L/README.md

 ## Results

 We created working prototype without gauge.

+Working cycle:
+1. Sleep
+2. Wake up when button pressed (by interrupt)
+3. Power on BLE and blink blue LED
+4. Power on RFID reader and wait up to 10 s to read RFID card
+    1. If no card was presented turn off RFID and BLE, blink red led and go sleep (return to point 1)
+5. Blink green LED once.
+If there isn't BLE connection wait up to 10 s to get it.
+    1. If there still isn't connection turn off RFID and BLE, blink red led twice and go sleep (return to point 1)
+6. Send RFID tag number by BLE and blink green LED twice
+7. (not implemented) Read battery status from gauge and send it by BLE
+8. Turn off RFID and BLE and go sleep (return to point 1)

 Every device module has it's own driver and library for it's hardware part.